espai422/SNSSH/README.md

 # SNSSH
-A very basic SSH implementation in python
+A very basic SSH copy in python

 **Dont try to execute commands as nano or vim**
 # RSA_Sockets